-

 Indoor Bonsai 101

-When selecting a bonsai for indoor-only growth, it is essential to choose tropical or subtropical species.
+By Jim Ireland When selecting a bonsai for indoor-only growth, it is essential to choose tropical or subtropical species.
 Unlike temperate trees (like Junipers or Maples) which require a cold dormancy period outdoors to survive, tropical plants can thrive in the consistent warmth of a home.
-Top Indoor Bonsai Species For beginners, the Ficus and Jade are widely
+Top Indoor Bonsai Species For beginners, the Ficus and

 -